 We have also supported, along with other clubs, Sanitation schemes in Kenya.

-We can faciliate, at short notice,.action in response to World Didasters and contimue to support the Rotary Foundation annually as well as Polio Pluss.
+We can faciltiate, at short notice,.action in response to World Didasters and contimue to support the Rotary Foundation annually as well as Polio Plus.

-Being part of Rotary International is very rewarding as we sekk to help those less fortunate than ourselves Worldwide.
+Being part of Rotary International is very rewarding as we seek to help those less fortunate than ourselves.